laurent-martin/aspera-hsts-operations/README.md

 A FQDN (DNS A Record) is required for the public address.

-If none is defined, it is possible to use a free service like [freedns](https://freedns.afraid.org/) for that.
+If none is defined, it is possible to use a free service like [FreeDNS](https://freedns.afraid.org/) for that.

-Use a domain that has lower number of users, so that you are not restricted if you'll generate the letsencrypt cert.
+Use a domain that has lower number of users, so that you are not restricted if you'll generate the `letsencrypt` cert.

 ### Installation and configuration of tethered node